ThymeKeeper/Frost/README.md

 ![screenshot2](https://github.com/user-attachments/assets/3088c40d-a3e6-4d85-8c51-4c1a27c7fa3a)

 ### Notes
-- build with "cargo build --release --bins ; if ($?) { cargo run --release }"
+- Build with "cargo build --release --bins ; if ($?) { cargo run --release }"
-- best viewed with a nerd font such as FiraMono
+- Best viewed with a nerd font such as FiraMono.
-- if you come across any rendering glitches, double tap F1 to re-draw the screen.
+- If you come across any rendering glitches, double tap F1 to re-draw the screen.
+- This has only been tested in Windows Terminal, though there is some untested Ubuntu support built in.